-Australian solar city projects have been around for the last couple of years – some participating cities have programs well under way.
+Australian solar city projects have been around for the last couple of years.
+Of these, some participating cities have programs well under way.

 Each solar city is a testing ground for energy efficiency measures, the use of solar power and community education.
 The information generated by the projects will be studied to determine how members in a community can most effectively reduce energy consumption and how governments and industry can support energy efficiency initiatives.

-Residents of participating solar cities can take advantage of financial incentives and support, the levels and type of benefits varying from project to project.
-Solar Cities projects have been funded by the Federal Government to the tune of the $94 million in total.
+Residents of participating solar cities can take advantage of financial incentives and support.
+Note that the levels and type of benefits varying from project to project.
+Solar Cities projects have been funded by the Federal Government to the tune of $94 million in total.

 Adelaide Solar City – Launched on 6 October 2007.
 The Council areas of Salisbury, Tea Tree Gully, Playford and Adelaide City are the key focus of the Adelaide project.

 Alice Springs Solar City – Launched on 10 March 2008.
-Alice Springs receives one of the highest levels of sunshine in the country and approximately 50 per cent of all households are already using solar hot water systems.
+Alice Springs receives one of the highest levels of sunshine in the country.
+Consequently, approximately 50 per cent of all households are already using solar hot water systems.

 Blacktown Solar City – Launched on 28 July 2007.
 Located in Western Sydney, one of Blacktown’s challenges issues is the high summer energy demand for major appliances.

-Central Victoria Solar City – To be launched in late 2009.
+Central Victoria Solar City – Launched in late 2009.
 The Central Victoria Solar City consortium involves 14 central Victorian areas, including Bendigo and Ballarat.
-The program will target 2500 households and 100 businesses across the Central Victorian region.
+In total, the program will target 2500 households and 100 businesses across the Central Victorian region.

 Moreland Solar City – The Moreland Solar City project is currently preparing for a community launch.
 Zero Carbon Moreland aims to sign up 10 per cent of the Moreland community to commit to reducing greenhouse pollution by 20% by 2010.

-Perth Solar City – Launch will occur in late 2009.
+Perth Solar City – Launch occurred in late 2009.
 The project involves the installation of smart meters, solar hot water systems and solar panels.